ibm-cloud-docs/cloud-object-storage/tutorials/migrate.md

     ```

    Try to max out the CPU, memory, and network on the machine running `rclone` to get the fastest transfer time.
-   A few other parameter to consider for tuning `rclone`:
+   A few other parameters to consider for tuning `rclone`:

 Flag | Type | Description
 --- | --- | ---
 `--checkers` | `int` | Number of checkers to run in parallel (default 8).
-This is the number of checksum compare threads running.
+This is the number of checksums compare threads running.
 We recommend increasing this to 64 or more.
 `--transfers` | `int` | Number of file transfers to run in parallel (default 4).
 This is the number of objects to transfer in parallel.
 We recommend increasing this to 64 or 128 or higher.
 `--fast-list` | None | Use recursive list if available.
 Uses more memory but fewer transactions.
 Use this option to improve performance, as it reduces the number of requests that are needed to copy an object.